Medical cannabis: Positions of medical organizations

 Medical organizations that have issued statements in support of allowing access to medical cannabis include the American Nurses Association, American Public Health Association, American Medical Student Association, National Multiple Sclerosis Society, Epilepsy Foundation, and Leukemia & Lymphoma Society.

-Organizations that oppose the legalization of medical cannabis include the American Academy of Pediatrics and American Psychiatric Association.
+Organizations that oppose the legalization of medical cannabis include the American Academy of Pediatrics (AAP) and American Psychiatric Association.
 However, the AAP also supports rescheduling for the purpose of facilitating research.

 The American Medical Association and American College of Physicians do not take a position on the legalization of medical cannabis, but have called for the Schedule I classification to be reviewed.
 The American Academy of Family Physicians and American Society of Addiction Medicine also do not take a position, but do support rescheduling to better facilitate research.
 The American Heart Association says that "many of the concerning health implications of cannabis include cardiovascular diseases" but that it supports rescheduling to allow "more nuanced ... marijuana legislation and regulation" and to "reflect the existing science behind cannabis".
 The American Cancer Society and American Psychological Association have noted the obstacles that exist for conducting research on cannabis, and have called on the federal government to better enable scientific study of the drug.

 Cancer Research UK say that while cannabis is being studied for therapeutic potential, "claims that there is solid "proof" that cannabis or cannabinoids can cure cancer is highly misleading to patients and their families, and builds a false picture of the state of progress in this area".

-Brand names
+Nonproprietary names

-In the US, the FDA has approved two oral cannabinoids for use as medicine: dronabinol and nabilone.
-Dronabinol, synthetic THC, is listed as Schedule II.
-Nabilone, a synthetic cannabinoid, is also Schedule II, indicating high potential for side effects and addiction.
-Both received approval for sale in the US in 1985, under the brand names Marinol and Cesamet.
-Nabiximols, an oromucosal spray derived from two strains of Cannabis sativa and containing THC and CBD, is not approved in the United States, but is approved in several European countries, Canada, and New Zealand as of 2013.
-As of 2018, medical marijuana in Canada is being legally distributed to registered patients in bud, drops and capsule forms by such companies as Canopy Growth Corp. and Aurora Cannabis.
+There are three International Nonproprietary Name (INN) granted for cannabinoids: two plant-derived phytocannabinoids and one neocannabinoid: